-The UW Bothell Business School is committed to providing students with the opportunity to earn independent study credit for working closely with faculty on research projects.
-Well-designed and implemented independent study projects provide qualified students the opportunity to develop and conduct largely self-designed research projects in collaboration with campus faculty.
+The UW Bothell Business School is committed to providing students the opportunity to earn independent study credit for working closely with faculty on research projects.
+Well-designed and implemented projects provide qualified students the opportunity to develop and conduct projects in collaboration with campus faculty.

 As a part of the independent study, you must complete all assigned tasks meeting mutually agreed upon criteria.
 It is your responsibility to initiate and complete the development of the research proposal and get approval from a faculty member.
 It is your responsibility to meet all deadlines as associated with the completion of all assignments and outcomes associated with the project.

 A faculty member must sponsor your independent study project.
 The role of the faculty member is to work with you throughout the project, assist you in developing your goals, meet with you on a regular basis to discuss your project, and assess your achievements at the conclusion of the research contract.

 The responsibility of developing your independent study project is up to you!
 Start talking to a faculty member and planning your research at least a quarter before you plan to register for the independent study credit.
 When searching for a faculty member, talk with faculty who have an interest or expertise in the area that you want to learn more about.
 Present a potential sponsor with clear goals and structure for your independent study.
 The clearer you are in presenting your goals, the more likely you are to obtain their guidance.